wifisensing/PicoScenes-Manual/source/scenarios.rst

                     -q
                     "

-    The above command is a multi-line input, each line for a SDR device.
-The line separation is the semicolon (**;**).
+    The above command is a multi-line input, with each line representing an SDR device.
+The lines are separated by semicolons (**;**).

-      - The 2nd and 3rd lines put SDR usrp192.168.40.2 and usrp192.168.50.2 to logger mode and activate the corresponding live-plot.
-Please note *the logger mode is non-blocking*.
-It is the non-blocking design that actually enables the multi-SDR concurrent operation.
+      - The 2nd and 3rd lines put SDR usrp192.168.40.2 and usrp192.168.50.2 in logger mode and activate the corresponding live plot.
+It's important to note that *the logger mode is non-blocking*.
+The non-blocking design enables the concurrent operation of multiple SDRs.
-      - The 4th line specifies SDR usrp192.168.30.2 to transmit 40 MHz CBW 802.11be Single-User (EHT-SU) format frames for 10000 times.
+      - The 4th line specifies that SDR usrp192.168.30.2 should transmit frames in 40 MHz CBW 802.11be Single-User (EHT-SU) format for 10000 times.
       - The last line ``-q`` or ``--quit`` means *exit the program when no jobs*.

-    .. hint:: There is a more comprehensive explanation for this multi-line format, see :ref:`cli-format-explanation`.
+    .. hint:: For a more comprehensive explanation of this multi-line format, refer to the :ref:`cli-format-explanation` section.

 .. _experimental-features:
 Advanced Features